-Where certain conditions specified in the law and posing a threat to the security of the a.
-Long-term prisoners' special unit
+Where certain conditions specified in the law and posing a threat to the security of the enforcement of imprisonment exist, the law allows for an inmate's special placement.
+At present the following special placement forms exist: long-term prisoners' special unit and security cell or security unit.